tstatler/doctools/guides/node/cli/whoami/README.md

-# whoami -- Shows the current logged in user
+# whoami -- Shows the current logged-in user

 ## Description

-Shows the current logged in user.
+Shows the current logged-in user.
 If you are an Appcelerator Platform user, this command shows the organizations you belong to.

 ## Usage